dvfrancis/older-and-wider/TESTING.md

 ## Code Validation

-HTML and CSS validation for each page:
+HTML and CSS validation for each page using the [W3C Markup Validation Service](https://validator.w3.org) and the [W3C CSS Validation Service](ahttps://jigsaw.w3.org/css-validator):

 ### index.html